mike-engel/mike-engel.com/content/resume/_index.md

 					rest of the company
 				</li>
 				<li>
-					Led a small team of 5 full-stack developers creating a
-					<a href="https://unself.com" target="_blank" rel="noopener noreferrer">mobile-first web app</a>
-					for volunteers to track their hours and organizations to track who volunteers and how much to receive grants and other support
+					Led a small team of 5 full-stack developers creating a mobile-first web app for volunteers to track their hours and organizations to track who volunteers and how much to receive grants and other support
 				</li>